 Reach out to them over Email or phone and bring up your discussion points.
 An in-person meeting is always ideal if you can manage it.

 Choose a photography package and pay the photographer accordingly.

 Integrate your photographer into your wedding plan.
 When do they need to show up?
 When are you taking your photos with the wedding party?
 Will you be going through a “Traditional” or “First Look” schedule?
 Make sure you and the photographer both understand each other’s needs and responsibilities.

 After the wedding, you should receive your photos digitally or in the mail at a time specified by the photographer beforehand.

 5. Think Outside of The Box

 A good drone photographer can do more than just take videos of your wedding, although this will most likely be their primary role.
-They can help you create unique memories, taking engagement videos and helping give your online invitations a unique flair, they can also take pictures and we customized frames for them.
 Be sure to think outside the box and speak to potential candidates about what they can do to make your special day even more special.